sreekanth77sk/Movie_App/README.md

    ## If the movie is already in My List, '- Remove from My List button will be displayed'.
       By clicking that button, we can delete that particular movie from My List.

+# TO RUN THIS APPLICATION RUN THE BELOW COMMANDS IN THE PROJECT FOLDER
+ $ npm i   (Installs Node Package Manager.)
+ $ npm start    (Runs the Application in the browser.)

 # Getting Started with Create React App